 Type: nitroimidazoles.
 Shelf life: 3 years after expiration.
 Treats: parasitic and bacterial infections including Giardia infections of the small intestine, colon infections, liver abscess, vaginal infections (not yeast), fungating wounds, intra-abdominal infections, lung abscess and gingivitis.

 Keep in a cool and dry place.
 Store in airtight containers or sealed foil packets.
+Be sure to keep a supply in your Bugout Bag or Bugout Vehicle.
+Keeping them in a nearby Survival Cache may also be considered if temperature conditions are appropriate.

-“However, if you are hospitalised for the 2019-nCoV, you may receive antibiotics because bacterial co-infection is possible.”
+“However, if you are hospitalized for the 2019-nCoV, you may receive antibiotics because bacterial co-infection is possible.”
 This is especially true as the Novel virus effects the respirator system and antibiotics are essential in fighting pneumonia.

 For more info, view our blog on COVID-19.

 These tips are for SHTF use only.
 Always use as directed and prescribed.
 A doctor's advice should take priority.
+For informational use only.

 #shtf #survivalmedications #contagion #bacterialinfection #teotwawki #preparedness #survivalmeds #holistic #naturalremedies #penicillin #prepping #survivalhacks #survivaltips